 They had an expensive SAN (Storage Area Network) in place, complicated switching, and six server nodes running the highest level of VMware's hypervisor.
-Additionally, there were layers of software including Windows Remote Desktop Sever, Citrix and other 3rd party management applications.
-All these items were managed with maintenance and support contracts.
+Additionally, there were layers of software including Windows Remote Desktop Sever, Citrix and other third party management applications.

-The good news was that these systems had been working just fine for years, and they had a standing budget in place to update or replace it every 5 years, which included paying for the highest levels of manufacturer and supplemental 3rd party support.
+The good news was that these systems had been working just fine for years.
+The bad news was they had a standing budget in place to update or replace it every 5 years, a mind boggling amount of money.

-In summary, we helped this non-profit cut their annual IT budget down from $1.2 million to $450,000.00 - not an insignificant amount!
+The bottom line was we helped this organization cut their annual IT budget down from $1.2 million to $450,000.00 - not an insignificant amount!